Showing up. Every. Day.

-Earlier this year, I created a daily challenge for myself on Instagram: #2016YearofYoga.
+Last year, I created a daily challenge for myself on Instagram: #2016YearofYoga.

 This challenge to me was more than just bending like a pretzel.
 The inner work was just as important.

 I loved that this challenge gave me accountability (I was able to practice yoga daily and created a new habit for myself) but having to post "proof" that I was doing the challenge no longer felt right.

-Fast forward to the last month of the year.
-Have I been practicing yoga every day since then?
+So now that it's been over a year since this challenge.... have I been practicing yoga every day since then?
 No. But I practice a lot more than I did before this challenge – it no longer takes a lot out of me to get off my butt to meditate or show up on my yoga mat.

 This challenge started out as developing a yoga practice, but it evolved into something more than that.